sportshark/Asch_pool/README.md

 # Asch 节点分红功能，修改自thepool.com，在此表示感谢
-This is first and fully open-sourced Lisk delegate forging pool (also known as delegate reward sharing).
+This is first and fully open-sourced ASCH delegate forging pool (also known as delegate reward sharing).
 Written in PHP.

 # Requirements
 <a href="https://mariadb.org" target="_blank">MariaDB server</a><br>
 <a href="https://memcached.org" target="_blank">Memcached</a><br>
 <a href="http://nginx.org" target="_blank">Nginx</a><br>
-<a href="https://lisk.io/documentation" target="_blank">Lisk Node</a><br>
 <a href="http://www.highcharts.com" target="_blank">Highcharts (included in project)</a><br>

 ## Important